Macrometacorp/docs/docs/transactions/transaction-attributes.md

 ## `collections` Attribute

 The `collections` attribute is central to transaction management.
-It specifies which collections the transaction interacts with and in what manner:
+It ensures data integrity and governs access levels to collections within a transaction by specifiying which collections the transaction interacts with and in what manner.
+The options are:

 - `read`: Lists collections accessed only for reading, which is recommended to prevent deadlocks.
 This is optional if `allowImplicit` is set to `true`.
+Deadlocks might occur if a collection that is read from within the transaction is not declared in the read sub-attribute.
 - `write`: Includes collections where data might be read or modified.
 - `exclusive`: Specifies collections for exclusive write access, preventing concurrent write operations.
 It essentially "locks" the collection.

-This attribute ensures data integrity and governs access levels to collections within a transaction.
-However, it can lead to deadlocks if a collection that is read from within the transaction is not declared in the read sub-attribute.

 ## `lockTimeout` Attribute